Last updated: May 4, 2026

 - How to apply: Ask your county tax collector.
 Florida says installment-plan applications are due by May 1 of the tax year.

-- What to gather: Parcel number, bill, and mortgage escrow information if your lender usually pays taxes.
+- What to gather: Parcel number, tax bill, and mortgage escrow information if your lender usually pays taxes.

 How county and city rules can change the outcome